vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/vuepress/page.md

 ::: tip

-Check out the [Frontmatter Reference](https://v2.vuepress.vuejs.org/reference/frontmatter.md) for a full list of VuePress built-in frontmatter.
+Check out the [Frontmatter Reference](https://v2.vuepress.vuejs.org/reference/frontmatter.html) for a full list of VuePress built-in frontmatter.

-Check out the [Default Theme > Frontmatter Reference](https://v2.vuepress.vuejs.org/reference/default-theme/frontmatter.md) for the frontmatter of default theme.
+Check out the [Config > Frontmatter](../../config/frontmatter/README.md) for the frontmatter of `vuepress-theme-hope`.

 :::